jkehm/Wake-County-Housing/README.md

 There are a few situations where k-Means clustering does struggle.
 For example, when clustering data of varying sizes and density, clustering outliers, and having to manually choose the optimal amount of k clusters.
 Eventhough, in this dataset the amount of clusters we will create is fairly clear considering we plan to cluster by Zip Code.

 The Linear regression model is a simple way to show the relationship between HEATED AREA, Total_sale_Price, city and zip codes.
 Linear Regression models also make it easy to handle the large dataset.
-The assumptions of a linear regression model makes it difficult to obtain accurate information in showing the relationship between HEATED_AREA' and 'Total_sale_Price.
+The assumptions of a linear regression model makes it difficult to obtain accurate information in showing the relationship between HEATED_AREA' and 'Total_sale_Price'.
 Therefore, you need different models to obtain accurate predictions.
 We used the linear regression model, because it will allow for predictions given certain inputs.
 The team was also able to Visualize the relationship of Square Footage vs. Total Sale Price with a line graph.

 #### Database and ERD